MichaelCurrin/auto-commit-msg/docs/development.md

 Note these lint and test steps happen in the CI/CD flow - see [main.yml](/.github/workflows/main.yml).

-### Pre-push checks

-### Local
+### Run all

-Run all checks at once (see later in this doc to run steps separately).
+This is useful before pushing to ensure everything works.
+(This could be setup with a pre-push hook too to automated it)

 ```sh
 $ npm run preversion
 ```

-This is useful before pushing to ensure everything works.
-(This could be setup with a pre-push hook too to automated it)
+This will run `lint` and `test` steps, with `compile` run as part of `pretest` because of how NPM works.

+at once see later in this doc to run steps separately).

 ### Lint